 When you buy directly from a seller, you eliminate many of the costs of a traditional sale.
 If you are able to pay in cash, that is even more money you will be able to save.
 There are many private sellers looking for a fast sale.
 Because there aren’t any commissions or listing fees involved, you will be able to negotiate a better price.
-You could also opt to purchase from a professional home seller such as Modern Real Estate LLC.
-We sell Philadelphia houses at incredible discounts.
+You could also opt to purchase from a professional home seller such as Modern Properties Solutions.
+We sell houses at incredible discounts.

 Change Your Geography